Dear reader of ADxS.org, please excuse the disruption.

 Example of significance versus relevance

-of manufacturer B 41% black, 31% white, 28% red.
+from manufacturer B are 41% black, 31% white and 28% red.

 2.2.
 Data collection until the result fits

-To clarify the thinking error in this approach:
+To illustrate the flaw in this approach:

 Only the summary of several studies on the same topic with the same or different data sets provides certainty regarding the accuracy of the results.